Action name: SetupTracingThis dialog box allows you to specify different settings related to the tracing features.

 If selected, tracing will be temporarily disabled for some loops constructs.Highlight

 If selected, recorded instructions will be displayed in IDA views (disassembly views) with a different background color.

 - Main color

 The background color for the instructions recorded and being diffed against the currently loaded trace.Instruction tracing

 If selected, the debugger will also log all register modifications occuring during the execution of prefixed instructions like REP MOVSB, ...Function tracing

 If selected, the debugger will also log function returns.
 If disabled, only function calls are logged.Basic block tracing

 - Log basic block instructions

-If selected, all instructions from the current basic block will be logged and displayed in the trace window, instead of only the last instruction of the basic block.
+If selected, all instructions from the current basic block will be logged and displayed in the 'Tracing' window, instead of only the last instruction of the basic block.

-See also Trace window Trace management Clear trace Instruction tracing Function tracing Basic block tracing Add write trace Add read/write trace Add execution trace Tracing submenu.
+See also Tracing window Trace management Clear trace Instruction tracing Function tracing Basic block tracing Add write trace Add read/write trace Add execution trace Tracing submenu.